KALVAKUNTLA KAVITHA vs. DIRECTORATE OF ENFORCEMENT

 This bench has construed the above said provision and observed in para 16 that women can be released on bail without satisfying the twin test requirements.
 Tough the “women” will not be automatically entitled for bail under the aforesaid proviso in fact the application of the said proviso depends on the facts and circumstances of each case.

-In para 17 court construed that if any statute provides special treatment for certain category of accused same should be granted otherwise court denying the same should give the reason as why such benefit should not be granted.
+In para 17 court construed that if any statute provides special treatment for a certain category of accused same should be granted, otherwise court denying the same should give the reason as to why such benefit should not be granted.

 Court has set out the relevant para of learned single judge as under: